 - Attend an events industry conference

-- Start with a small service offering such as only offering month-of event coordination (instead of partial or full-service event planning).
+- Start with a small service offering such as only offering wedding day management (instead of partial or full-service event planning).
 Only offer this service for the first 6-12 months until you learn more and feel comfortable with the business AND planning workflow.

 - Work for a catering company to get general event experience.

 - Get educated on accounting and legal issues or hire someone to help you with accounting, cash flow, pricing your wedding services, and contract basics.